-Damn Small Linux running in Windows using Qemu
+Damn Small Linux shown running from Windows

 DSL Distribution Home Page: Damnsmalllinux.org